 The City of Bellevue supports the land use approach adopted by King County with the exception of the land on Cougar Mountain.
 The County's plan designates portions of this area as GR-2.5, allowing one dwelling unit per 2.5 acres.
 The City's plan designates this area as Single-family Low-density with a policy that the density cannot exceed an overall site density of one unit per acre.
 Further, development cannot occur at a density greater than one unit per 2.5 acres until urban services are extended to the area.
-Development without urban services in this case would allow the growth reserve in concept (clustering development on 35 percent of the land and reserving 65 percent for future development).
-Development of villages through a master plan process would allow up to 3 units per acre.
+Development without urban services in this case would allow the growth reserve in concept (clustering development of sillages through a master plan process would allow up to 3 units per acre.
 Except where noted above, the Subarea Plan translates the County designations to comparable City terms for the land within the Potential Annexation Area of Bellevue and endorses the King County designations for the area outside the Potential Annexation Area.
 Only annexation proposals consistent with the land use designations or the policies in the Land Use - General section of this Subarea Plan will be accepted by the City.